-For cast lists, please visit the Opera Series Overview.
+For cast lists and playlists, please visit the Opera Series Overview.

 This season, we are pleased to present the Opéra Royal de Wallonie, with their stunning production of Bellini’s La sonnambula.
 This bel canto favorite stars Jessica Pratt as Amina, Marko Mimica as Count Rodolfo, René Barbera as Elvino, and more.
 Giampaolo Bisanti conducts the Orchestra and Choir of the Opéra Royal de Wallonie-Liège.